dmyersturnbull/mandos/docs/index.rst

 Where ``type`` is the name of an annotation type (source), and ``compound-list.txt`` is just a line-by-line text file of compound InChI Keys.
-It can also be a CSV file with additional columns.
+It can also be a CSV file (or .tsv, .feather, etc.) with additional columns.

 For example: